How Your Smartphone is Affecting Your Sleep

 Saying it's common to be active on your phone before bed is an understatement.
 In fact, according to BusinessInsider.com, 95% of people use their phone just before going to bed, and 90% of 18- to 29-year-olds sleep with their phones.

-To most people, these statistics aren’t shocking; we live in a digital age driven by our electronic devices with small screens and bright light.
+To most people, these statistics aren't shocking; we live in a digital age driven by our electronic devices with small screens and bright light, and there are so many digital distractions that compete for our attention.
 Shocking or not, what do these figures mean and how do they affect our sleep cycle?

 Why Phone Use Before Bed Leads to Poor Sleep

-Numerous studies show that screen time before bed has a profound effect on our sleep patterns.
-When we turn our phones off, our brains don’t immediately follow suit.
+Numerous studies show that screen time before bed has a profound effect on our sleep patterns, leading to various sleep disturbances.
+When we turn our phones off, our brains don't immediately follow suit.
 Cleveland Clinic reports that using our cell phones before bed keeps our brain psychologically engaged and affects our rapid eye movement (REM) sleep.

 “Checking your phone stimulates the brain so we are more active and awake,” says sleep medicine expert Michelle Drerup, PsyD, DBSM.
 “Even just a quick check can engage your brain and delay sleep.”
-Phone use affects our sleep wake cycle and internal body clock leading to poor sleep quality.
+Phone use affects our sleep wake cycle and internal body clock, leading to poor sleep quality and trouble falling asleep.
 Phone use before bed also means shorter sleep duration because of time spent looking at the bright lights our electronic devices emit.

 Just like watching a violent movie before bed can cause disrupted sleep, so can a controversial social media post.
-The hours before sleep should be the time when your brain is exposed to calm, relaxing stimuli – and much social media content is far from this.
-For quality rest it's also important you are in a relaxed mental state.
+The hours before sleep should be the time when your brain is exposed to calm, relaxing stimuli – and a lot of social media content is far from this.
+For quality rest it's important you are in a relaxed mental state.
 While it's tempting to keep your mind engaged in the hour before bed, it is better to slowly let your mind relax in the evening and disengage from technology.
-It's safe to say if you go to bed with your phone, sleep will be affected.
+It's safe to say if you go to bed with your phone, you'll probably have poor sleep quality.

 Cell phones aren't the only electronic devices that incite a poor sleep cycle.
 Other electronic devices like a laptop and activities such as watching tv can cause sleep deficiency.
 Use of electronics leads to sleep latency making it more difficult to fall asleep at an ideal bedtime.
-The best option is the make the bedroom and time before bed a screen free zone.
+The best option is to make the bedroom and time before bed a screen free zone to maintain a healthy sleep schedule.

 Sleeping Is Important

-Based on the research, it’s clear that smartphone usage before bed is not ideal for your sleep.
-Your circadian rhythm can be affected making it more difficult to fall asleep But why is getting quality sleep so important in the first place?
+Based on the research, it's clear that smartphone usage before bed is not ideal for your sleep or mental well being.
+Your circadian rhythm can be affected making it more difficult to fall asleep.
+But why is getting quality sleep so important in the first place?

-Lack of sleep can lead to a host of issues affecting behavior, memory, emotions, and learning.
-Excessive daytime sleepiness affects many aspects of our lives.
+Lack of sleep can lead to a host of issues affecting mental health, behavior, memory, emotions, and learning.
+Excessive daytime sleepiness affects many aspects of our lives, particularly when we do not get enough sleep.
 Examples include:

 • Inattention, irritability, hyperactivity, poor impulse control, and difficulty multi-tasking